thoughtbot/superglue/docs/updating-fragments.md

 ```

 Using the fragment functionality will create metadata about the node.
 This has
-been setup for you in `application.json.props`:
+been set up for you in `application.json.props`:

 ```ruby
 json.data(search: path) do